Secure Blockchain-Based Supply Chain Management with Verifiable Digital Twins: Introduction

-However, traditional supply chain management systems are based on centralized management and data storage.
-The credibility of these systems relies on the trust towards central administrators \cite{Tia16,ATM17}.
-This single point of failure due to centralized architectures is a classical issue that motivates the use of blockchain technology, indeed blockchains can help providing an immutable, consistent, transparent, decentralized and highly available ledger of supply chain data.
+Traditional supply chain management systems are centralized and their credibility relies on the trust towards central administrators \cite{Tia16,ATM17}.
+This single point of failure due to centralized architectures is a classical issue that motivates the use of blockchain technology.
+Indeed, blockchains can help providing an immutable, consistent, transparent, decentralized and highly available ledger of supply chain data.
 While originally focusing on cryptocurrencies, blockchain technology is nowadays mature enough to be used in other scenarios decentralizing classic centralized solutions.
 Leveraging on blockchain technology all events in a supply chain can be digitized and stored in a transparent and immutable manner with robust data availability.
-Indeed, current blockchain-based solutions provide the traceability of the supply chain by recording the status of a good at each stage of the supply chain. \paragraph{Achilles' heel: the validity of a digital twin.} Unfortunately, there is a major issue to consider: the problematic connection between data stored in a blockchain with goods in the physical world \cite{PHJAB20}.
+Indeed, current blockchain-based solutions provide the traceability of the supply chain by recording the status of a good at each stage of the supply chain. \paragraph{Achilles' heel: the validity of a digital twin.} A supply chain management system provides ways to connect a virtual digital good to a concrete physical good~\cite{MDR21}.
+Unfortunately, there is a major issue to consider: the problematic connection between data stored in a blockchain and the actual goods in the physical world \cite{PHJAB20}.
 Consider for instance a farm producing mozzarella with milk obtained from Italian Mediterranean buffalo.
 A blockchain is useful to transparently give information on the location and size of the farm, the number of buffalos and the amounts of buffalo mozzarella that is daily produced and reach the stores and the final consumers.
 The use of a blockchain allows to publicly verify that the farm does not claim unreasonably high amounts of produced buffalo mozzarella.
 While this tracing is beneficial for the entire system, it still remains possible to dishonestly mix buffalo milk and cow milk whenever there is shortage of buffalo milk, due for instance to a virus affecting buffaloes.
 This is a typical case where while data appearing in the blockchain are consistent with expectations, they can be completely uncorrelated to the physical goods to which they refer to.